UrbanBjorkman/WebTimer/README.md

 WebTimer
 ========

-Adds Javascript like SetTimeout and SetInteval functionalitty to backend
+Adds Javascript like SetTimeout and SetInteval functionalitty to backend.
+Optimized for use in web projects